regulatre/gr-powerquality/README.md

 ## Hardware

+### USB Sound adapter

+A few notes about the USB sound adapter...

+There are many many cheap USB sound adapters.
+Most of them drop packets, have poor clock references, and have a wide range of other glitches.

+Stick to the Syba USB CM119 based adapter.
+Of all the adapters I've used, I always come back to this one.
+It's reliable, and easy to modify (see TCXO section below)

 ### Voltage Probe Parts list

 Hardware can vary widely.
 You can use your own equipment but your mileage may vary.
 For example if you use the sound card in a computer you may find the power supply to the sound card drifts and introduces some noise, though likely not a deal breaker.